sasadangelo/k8s-cluster/README.md

-# Kubernetes Cluster on Vbox
+# Kubernetes Cluster with Vagrant and Vbox

 This is a tool I use to play with K8s clusters on my MacOS using Vagrant and Virtual Box.